 $100,000-149,999 total contributions

-WWIA would not be where it is today without the support that the Military of the Purple Heart (MOPH) Service Foundation provided in our founding years.
-Their donations in 2011 and 2012, totaling $133,450.00, laid the groundwork for our now decade of serving Purple Heart veterans through the power of the great outdoors.
+WWIA would not be where it is today without the support that the Military Order of the Purple Heart (MOPH) Service Foundation provided in our founding years.
+Their donations laid the groundwork for our now decade of serving Purple Heart veterans through the power of the great outdoors.
 We thank these Patriots for believing in our mission and for their continued support of WWIA and the Heroes we serve.

 Briggs and Morgan, a full-service law firm with offices in Minnesota, provides pro-bono legal assistance to WWIA.
 Their total in-kind contribution to the Foundation since 2013 makes them the second-largest gift giver in WWIA history.